 Any photos that are taken will then be processed in accordance with privacy legislation and only used for the purpose to which you consented.
-Where consent is given to share images/video, this media is used in promotional marketing for our camp program and posted on our website, and Facebook/Instagram pages, these images can be viewed worldwide.
+Where consent is given to share images/video, this media is used in promotional marketing for our Forest & Nature School program and posted on our website, and Facebook/Instagram pages, these images can be viewed worldwide.